Architectural decision: Decision enactment (enforcement)

 Architectural decisions also have to be considered when modernizing a software system in software evolution.

 Decision sharing (optional step)

 Many architectural decisions recur across projects; hence, experiences with past decisions, both good and bad, can be valuable reusable assets when employing an explicit knowledge management strategy.

+It is important to know when a single architectural decision can be considered done.
+Five elements of a definition of done have been proposed: evidence, criteria, agreement, documentation, realization/review.

 Examples

 On large scale projects, the number of architectural decisions to be made can exceed 100, including: